KUKA: System information

 The KUKA system software is the operating software and the core of the entire control system.
 It contains all the basic functions needed for the deployment of the robot system.

 Robots come with a control panel (the KCP, or KUKA Control Panel), also known as a teach pendant, which features a display and axis control buttons for A1-A6, as well as an integrated 6D mouse that allows the robot to be moved in manual (teaching) mode.
 The pendant also enables users to view and modify existing programs, as well as create new ones.
 To manually control the axes, an enabling switch (also called a dead man's switch) on the back of the pendant must be pressed halfway for motion to be possible.
 The connection to the controller is a proprietary video interface and CAN bus for the safety interlock system and button operation.

 A rugged computer located in the control cabinet communicates with the robot system via the Multi Function Card (MFC), which controls the real-time servo drive electronics.
 The Digital Servo Electronics (DSE) board is in the control cabinet, usually located on or integrated into the MFC.
 While the Resolver Digital Converter (RDW/RDC) board is located in the base of the robot.
 Servo position feedback is transmitted to the controller through the DSE-RDW/RDC connector.

-The software comprises two elements running simultaneously: the user interface and program storage, which run on Windows 95 for KRC1 and early KRC2 controllers, Windows XP Embedded for KRC2 controllers, and Windows 7 Embedded for KRC4 controllers, as well as VxWin, a KUKA-modified version of the VxWorks real-time OS for program control and motion planning, which communicates with the MFC.

-The systems also contain standard PC peripherals, such as a CD-ROM drive(or 3.5" floppy on older controllers), USB ports, as well as a standard interface, either ISA or PCI/PCIe, for adding software and hardware options for industrial automation, such as Profibus, Interbus, DeviceNet and Profinet, among others.